Big Ben Donovan: Fictional character biography

-Big Ben Donovan was incarcerated in the Cage where he gained weight.
-Upon Tombstone being incarcerated at the Cage, he enlisted Big Ben Donovan, Hypno-Hustler, and a second Rocket Racer to help him against Kangaroo.
+Big Ben Donovan was incarcerated in the Cage, where he gained weight.
+Upon Tombstone being incarcerated at the Cage, he enlisted Donovan, Hypno-Hustler, and a second Rocket Racer to help him against Kangaroo.
 When the three villains held Kangaroo down so that Tombstone could kill him, the prison guards intervened.
-Kangaroo beat back his attackers which landed Big Ben Donovan, Hypno-Hustler, and Rocket Racer II in the prison infirmary.
+Kangaroo beat back his attackers, which landed Donovan, Hypno-Hustler, and Rocket Racer in the prison infirmary.

 It was revealed that Big Ben Donovan has a son named Little Ben Donovan who Big Ben Donovan left as a kid.
-He did managed to put money into his son's trust fund so that he can go to Columbia University after high school.
-During that time, Eric Slaughter took over the criminal organization at the docks where he had his minion Floyd kill a dock worker.
+He did manage to put money into his son's trust fund so that he could go to Columbia University after high school.
+During that time, Eric Slaughter took over the criminal organization at the docks, where he had his minion Floyd kill a dock worker.
 Agent Purcell of a rogue task force had found Big Ben Donovan in his prison and forced him to take the rap for the dock worker's murder and be sentenced to death or else they will harm Little Ben Donovan.

 Five days from his execution, Big Ben Donovan was visited by Dakota North where she recorded his confession and his conversion to Islam.
-He later got a visit from Matt Murdock who wanted to be his lawyer.
-Matt Murdock expressed his interest in helping Big Ben Donovan getting cleared of all charges.
-Though Big Ben Donovan denied that he was innocent and later tried strangling himself in his cell.
-Matt Murdock later visited Big Ben Donovan in the prison's hospital where he told Matt Murdock to back off.
+He later got a visit from Matt Murdock, who wanted to be his lawyer.
+Matt Murdock expressed his interest in helping Donovan getting cleared of all charges.
+However, Donovan denied that he was innocent and later tried strangling himself in his cell.
+Matt Murdock later visited Donovan in the prison's hospital where he told Matt Murdock to back off.
 Upon bringing Little Ben Donovan with him, Matt Murdock visited Big Ben Donovan and told him that Floyd confessed to his crimes.

 During the "Shadowland" storyline, Big Ben Donovan met Deadly Nightshade at Ryker's Island when it comes to dealing with the members of the Flashmob (consisting of Chemistro, Cheshire Cat, Comanche, Dontrell "Cockroach" Hamilton, Mr. Fish, and Spear).
-While Dontrell Hamilton, Mr. Fish, and Spear were released, Big Ben Donovan was unable to secure the release of Chemistro, Cheshire Cat, and Comanche due to their warrants and/or parole violations.
+While Dontrell Hamilton, Mr. Fish, and Spear were released, Donovan was unable to secure the release of Chemistro, Cheshire Cat, and Comanche due to their warrants or parole violations.

+During the "Gang War" storyline, Big Ben Donovan was shown on the map to have territory in Mott Haven, Bronx and Port Morris, Bronx.
+A flashback showed that the gang members that worked for him had fought the A.I.M.
+Agents on Madame Masque's side to keep them out of their territory.
+His territory was claimed by the Menagerie offscreen.